KKol21/epimodel_sensitivity/README.md

 Explore the `examples/` directory to see how EMSA can be applied to various epidemic models, or check out [this]() Google Collaboratory notebook to get started!

+## Contributing

+We welcome contributions to EMSA!
+To contribute, please open an issue first discussing the proposed changes.